istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 **How to deploy a Waypoint proxy using Helm**
 TODO

-## Verify the waypoint proxy is deployed
+## Verify Waypoint proxy is deployed

 {{< text bash >}}
 $ code for verification
 {{< /text >}}

-This indicates the L7 waypoint proxy is working.
-In the next section we look at how to monitor the confuguration and data plane of the L7 waypoint proxy to confirm that traffic is correctly using the L7 waypoint proxy.
+This indicates Waypoint proxy is working.
+In the next section we look at how to monitor the confuguration and data plane of Waypoint proxy to confirm that traffic is correctly using Waypoint proxy.

-### Verify that the Waypoint proxy is routing traffic to the application
+### Verify that Waypoint proxy is routing traffic to the application

-## Configuring the Waypoint Proxy -
+## Configuring Waypoint proxy -

 ### Overview

-This section describes how to configure the waypoint proxy for the Bookinfo application.
+This section describes how to configure Waypoint proxy for the Bookinfo application.
 The Bookinfo application is a sample application that requires a virtual service to route traffic to its different services.

 The core functionality of the waypoint L7 traffic management is identical to sidecar mode, hence to add more features refer to this link: https://istio.io/latest/docs/reference/config/networking/virtual-service/